GoogleCloudPlatform/community/tutorials/appengine-pusher/index.md

 A [channel](https://pusher.com/docs/client_api_guide/client_channels) is automatically created when an application publishes or subscribes to the channel by name.
 They do not need to be explicitly created or deleted.

 There are three types of channels:

-- Public : Any one can join the channel using the channel name and requires no authentication
+- **Public**: Anyone can join the channel without authentication using the channel name
-- Private: Server-side authentication is enforced, channel names must be prefixed with "private-"
+- **Private**: Server-side authentication is enforced, channel names must be prefixed with `private-`
-- Presence: Server-side authentication is enforced, channel names must be prefixed with "presence-", and all members can view who have connected / disconnected from the channel.
+- **Presence**: Server-side authentication is enforced, channel names must be prefixed with `presence-`, and all members can view who have connected/disconnected from the channel.

 ### Events